nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Design

+### Software Architecture

+To start off, let us introduce you to the overall structure of Mastermind.DO have a basic understanding of Mastermind’s each different component before focusing on them individually. <br>

+Mastermind is split up into 5 main components, namely the UI, Logic, Model, Storage and Commons, as shown below, in Figure 1.

 <img src="images/Architecture.png" width="600"><br>
 The **_Architecture Diagram_** given above explains the high-level design of the App.
 Given below is a quick overview of each component.